j4l-Shvn/TruckSTM/README.md

 TruckSTM %%%% -- Please read the paper for full details.

+##RUN instructions
+This is a lightweight application now, so easiest way to run is >> python3 main.py

 ##Defining states###
 1> States need to be defined in the "state_defs" directory under the current working directory.
 2> Please follow the definition format from paper.